-For KMT-2017-BLG-0962, in Figure \ref{fig:Bayesian0962}, we present the probability distributions of the lens properties for the close and wide solutions.
-Because we cannot rule out the possibility of stellar remnant hosts, the distributions are constructed using Galactic priors with and without stellar remnants as hosts of the lens system.
-In Table \ref{table:three}, we present median values of the distributions as representative of the lens system with $68\%$ ($1\sigma$) confidence intervals.
-The Bayesian results indicate that this event can be produced by a planetary system consisting of a mid-M dwarf host star and a super Jupiter-mass planet orbiting beyond the snow line.
+For KMT-2017-BLG-0962, we expect the $\theta_{\rm E}$ constraint (combined with $W(\rho_{\ast})$ and $\theta_{\ast}$) to have only a weak effect on the Bayesian analysis because the constraint of $W(\rho_{\ast})$ is weak for this event (see Figure \ref{fig:dist0962}).
+In addition, we have had to estimate $\theta_{\ast}$ by estimating the source ($V-I$) using {\it HST} observations of Baade's window rather than making a direct measurement.
+Thus, we conduct Bayesian analyses with and without the $\theta_{\rm E}$ constraint.
+In addition, the posterior distributions are constructed using Galactic priors with and without stellar remnants as hosts of the lens system because we cannot rule out the possibility of stellar remnant hosts.
+Thus, for the degenerate 2L1S solutions (i.e., close and wide), we conduct four types of Bayesian analyses.
+In Figure \ref{fig:Bayesian0962}, we present the results of the Bayesian analyses.
+In Table \ref{table:properties}, we present median values of the distributions as representative of the lens system with $68\%$ ($1\sigma$) confidence intervals.
+The Bayesian results both with and without the $\theta_{\rm E}$ constraint are consistent considering the confidence intervals.
+The results indicate that this event can be produced by a planetary system consisting of a mid-M dwarf host star and a super Jupiter-mass planet orbiting beyond the snow line.